-Cats are born to hunt and even though domesticated cats may know they don’t need to catch their own food to survive, they cannot resist the urge and often enjoy the hunt and chase.
+Cats are born to hunt.
+Even if domesticated cats know they don’t need to catch their own food to survive, they cannot resist the urge and often enjoy the hunt and chase.
 Some cats that catch prey will bring their owners the dead animals—or, perhaps even more unpleasantly, sometimes ones that are still alive—to show off their prized catch for later consumption, as a teaching aid, or as a gift.

 Additionally, cats are pack animals, and they often want to share their bounty with their family.
 This is especially true of female cats who would normally teach their young how to hunt and eat.
 This means when a cat brings you an animal they caught, be it alive or dead, they consider you a part of their family.
 Their instincts are telling them this is what they need to do to survive and that they need to pass these important, life-saving skills onto their family.

-Toys for Redirecting Prey Drive
+Redirecting Prey Drive With Toys

 The natural prey drive in a cat cannot be suppressed, but it can be redirected to playing rather than hunting.
 Rather than reinforcing prey drive by playing, the activity satisifies a cat's desire to hunt.
-Any toy that requires your cat to chase and catch an object is mentally stimulating its natural prey drive.
-Feather wands, laser pointers, moving toys, and other items that your cat simply cannot resist trying to catch.
+Any toy that requires your cat to chase and catch an object is mentally stimulating its natural prey drive, including feather wands, laser pointers, moving toys, and other items that your cat simply cannot resist trying to catch.